27

 Complete your “The Voice of the Philippines” experience by buying the official merchandise at the ABS-CBN Store at ELJ Center, Mother Ignacia, Quezon City and online at www.abs-cbnstore.com.
 Nationwide shipping is available.
 “TVOP” merchandise will also be available at the ABS-CBN Store booth at the Vestibule of the Newport Performing Arts Theatre in Resorts World Manila during the finale.

 ABS-CBN Film Archives brings back to life the classic 80s film “T-Bird at Ako,” topbilled by Nora Aunor and Vilma Santos, as its digitally restored and re-mastered version hits cinemas this March.
+The red carpet premiere was held yesterday at the

 Balitang America's Rommel Conclara interviews ABS-CBN North America Managing Director Olivia De Jesus on her participation